 Understanding Fair Housing laws is an important part of buying, selling, and renting.
 We know that buying or selling a house can be one of the most exciting times of your life, and we want to do all we can to make sure your experience is rewarding.

-At Steinborn and Associates, we are committed to making sure that each of our clients is treated with respect and fairness by following the guidelines set up in the Fair Housing Act.
+At Better Homes and Garden Real Estate – Steinborn & Associates, we are committed to making sure that each of our clients is treated with respect and fairness by following the guidelines set up in the Fair Housing Act.

 What is the Fair Housing Act?